alexis-brosseau/GoogleFormsBot/README.md

 3. Put your list of proxies inside the proxylist.txt file. (**OPTIONAL**)
 >Only http and https proxies can be used.
 >Free proxies are not recommended, they are often slow or blocked by google.

-## Why is it detected as a virus: ##
-Some antivirus incorrectly identified this bot as a malicious file.
-If you are sceptical, you can always copy the code and run it by yourself.